 The Company's investment policy is to invest its cash in highly liquid short-term interest bearing investments with varying maturities selected with regards to the expected timing of expenditures from continuing operations.
-All of the Company's foreign exchange derivatives outstanding at September 30, 2016 were due to be settled within 6 months.
+All of the Company's foreign exchange derivatives outstanding at September 30, 2017 were due to be settled within 6 months.

-The Company ensures that sufficient funds are raised from private placements to meet its operating requirements, after taking into account existing cash.
+The Company attempts to ensure that sufficient funds are raised from equity financing to meet its operating requirements, after taking into account existing cash.
 The Company manages liquidity risk through the management of its capital structure and financial leverage.
-At September 30, 2016, the Company had cash and cash equivalents of \$4,590 to settle current liabilities of \$2,552.
+At September 30, 2017, the Company had cash and cash equivalents of \$1,319 to settle current liabilities of \$3,222.
+On November 15, 2017, the Company completed an equity financing for total gross proceeds of \$10,007 (note 20).